super-miner/Core-Launcher/README.md

 - Change the icon of the .exe file to Core Launcher's icon
 - Automatic updates (to the launcher)
 - Add an option to view mods in a grid instead of a list

+## Info for Mod Developers (CL_Data)
+From v1.1.0 onwards there is an option to link things like donation pagess so that they show up in the launcher.
+Please read [this](Info/UsingExtraData.md) for more info.